-Florida’s legal aid societies are slowing crumbling.
+Florida’s legal aid societies are slowly crumbling.
 This society is in place to assist the poor in battling foreclosures and evictions and collecting government benefits.
-However, the legal aid societies are in peril.
+However, Florida’s legal aid societies are in peril.
 Due to financial cuts from the state, local governments, and the Florida Bar Foundation the organization might not be allowed to remain open for much longer.

-Some law groups are better equip to deal with the extreme budget cuts because they are receiving Federal Grants, such as the offices in Pinellas, Pasco, and Hillsborough County.
-While others have had to let go of several attorneys and staff member to accommodate the budget cut.
-Broward and Collier counties have been one of those groups who’ve had to make drastic cuts and had to disband its housing unit, with the exception of pro-bono cases and foreclosures.
+Some law groups are better equipped to deal with the extreme budget cuts.
+This is because they are receiving Federal Grants, such as the offices in Pinellas, Pasco, and Hillsborough County.
+While others have had to let go of several attorneys and staff members to accommodate the budget cut.
+Broward and Collier’s counties have been one of those groups who’ve had to make drastic cuts.
+And, who had to disband its housing unit, with the exception of pro-bono cases and foreclosures.

-In the U.S. there are three states that do not receive money from its state to fund these legal groups and Florida is one of them.
-Some of the more populated states such as New York or Texas received at least $40 million for its legal groups.
+In the U.S. there are three states that do not receive money from their state to fund these legal groups.
+Florida is one of them.
+Some of the more populated states such as New York or Texas received at least $40 million for their legal groups.

 If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.